 The MRF urges you to contact your Representative in Congress and ask them to join in support of this important legislation as an original cosponsor.
 You can reach the capitol switchboard at 202-224-3121 and you can find the name of your Representative here: http://www.house.gov/representatives/find/.
 It is important to gather as many cosponsors as possible to ensure passage of H.R.
 1861.

 The American Motorcyclist Association is also urging you to contact your representative to ask him or her to become a cosponsor of this bill.
-To view the AMA efforts, go to http://www.americanmotorcyclist.com/rights/motorcycleonly....
+Head to the Federal Action Center website to view the efforts.

 The AMA explains that the Stop Motorcycle Checkpoint Funding Act amends Section 153 of Title 23, United States Code, by removing the words “motorcycle helmets.”
 This change will prohibit the DOT from providing grants to states to enforce helmet laws.
 It also will prohibit the DOT from using federal funds to interfere in state matters.

 Helmet mandates do not prevent crashes.
 Comprehensive motorcycle safety programs should promote strategies to prevent motorcycle crashes.